Ray Bryant: 1959–1971

-Bryant settled in New York in 1959.
+In 1959, Bryant settled in New York.
 There, he played both mainstream jazz and the newer hard bop.
-His earlier period at the Blue Note in Philadelphia helped him get work, as he already knew a lot of the musicians who were based in New York.
+His earlier period at the Blue Note in Philadelphia helped him find work, since he already knew a lot of the musicians who were based in New York.

 For three months in 1959, Bryant was the pianist in singer Ella Fitzgerald's small band.
-Bryant recorded with "Hal Singer, Arnett Cobb, Benny Golson, Lem Winchester, and Oliver Nelson" in 1959.
+He recorded with "Hal Singer, Arnett Cobb, Benny Golson, Lem Winchester, and Oliver Nelson" in 1959.

-For around ten years from this point, his own trio contained bassists including Tommy Bryant and Jimmy Rowser, and drummers including Walter Perkins, Mickey Roker, Grady Tate, and Freddie Waits.
+For around ten years from this point, Bryant's own trio contained bassists including his brother Tommy Bryant, and Jimmy Rowser, and drummers including Walter Perkins, Mickey Roker, Grady Tate, and Freddie Waits.
 He formed his own trio and was signed by producer and talent scout John Hammond to Columbia Records in 1960.
 Their first album contained the hit single "Little Susie", a blues created when Bryant was with Jones.
 Signature Records responded immediately by releasing their own version of Bryant playing the same tune.
 This version, sold as "Little Susie (Part 4)", reached No. 12 on the Billboard Hot R&B chart.

 Hammond also paired Bryant with singer Aretha Franklin for the album Aretha: With The Ray Bryant Combo in 1960.
 Bryant was in Baltimore with Hammond when the Madison dance craze was developing and, at the producer's suggestion, adapted an earlier composition for the dance – it was renamed "Madison Time".
 This reached No. 30 on the Billboard Hot 100 chart in 1960.
 Another Bryant single – "Sack o' Woe" – appeared on the R&B chart in 1961.

 In 1963, Bryant switched to Sue Records and recorded the first of four albums for the label.
-Three years later he was with Cadet Records, "which recorded him in a variety of contexts, from trio to orchestral.
+Three years later, he was with Cadet Records, "which recorded him in a variety of contexts, from trio to orchestral.
 The range of material was also varied, mixing jazz standards with pop hits of the day."
 Despite not having studied arranging formally, Bryant also fulfilled this role for several horn and strings charts for Cadet.

-He had another top 100 hit with a cover version of Bobbie Gentry's "Ode to Billie Joe" in 1967.
-The crossover success that Bryant had irritated some jazz purists, but the pianist maintained that he was unconcerned and had been playing such material in clubs for years before the recordings became commercially successful.
+He had another top-100 hit with a cover version of Bobbie Gentry's "Ode to Billie Joe" in 1967.
+The crossover success that Bryant had irritated some jazz purists, but Bryant maintained that he was unconcerned and had been playing such material in clubs for years before the recordings became commercially successful.

 Tommy and Ray Bryant formed a trio, with Oz Perkins as the back-up band, for the off-Broadway run of the comedy show Cambridge Circus, at Square East in 1964.
 The show starred John Cleese, Bill Oddie, Tim Brooke-Taylor, David Hatch, Jo Kendall, Graham Chapman, Jonathan Lynn, and Jean Hart.